maylad31/invoice_unstructured_to_structured/README.md

 ## How to Get Started with the Model

 ### Use it in combination with paddleocr.
 Define any schema and hopefully you get the json.
 Needs some more work but it still works!
+Download gguf from https://huggingface.co/MayankLad31/invoice_schema

 ````
 from llama_cpp import Llama